-- Discover causes of addictive behaviors.
-As noted previously, trauma is instrumental as a possible precursor for drug use.
+- Discover the causes of addictive behaviors.
+As noted previously, unresolved trauma is instrumental as a possible precursor for substance use.
 Sometimes, it worsens mental health conditions, too.
 Combining the trauma model with dual diagnosis treatments is an invaluable tool for future relapse prevention.
 It also identifies everyday stressors that can easily entangle you once more.

 - Build new confidence in coping skills.
 You’ll spend some time on developing coping skills that may be different from the ways you typically handled situations.
 At first, it may seem odd or counterintuitive.
 After a while, they become second nature as you practice during role-playing exercises.
 This process builds your confidence in the ability to handle life’s pressures in a new, healthier way.

-Getting help for your drug and alcohol addiction doesn’t have to take place in an uninspiring hospital setting.
+Getting help for your addictions doesn’t have to take place in an uninspiring hospital setting.
 Rather, it can happen in a serene environment that combines an outdoorsy atmosphere with a well-defined treatment protocol for maximum impact.
 In these surroundings, the idea of living at the rehab facility is far more positive and, in fact, inviting.
 After all, one of the reasons why residential treatment protocols succeed is the built-in relaxation.

-Long or Short-term Residential Treatment as Well as a Supportive Family Program to Conquer Substance Addictions
+Residential Treatment as well as a Supportive Family Program to Conquer All Addictions

-Another reason for success is the emphasis on a physical wellness approach to drug and alcohol addiction treatment.
-Cases in point are the availabilities of clean eating options, herbal supplements to overcome imbalances and lifestyle training to battle substance addictions.
-Self-care is one of the first qualities to suffer when caught in the cycle of drug abuse.
-Therefore, reintroducing it at a treatment facility via long-term or short-term residential treatment is vital.
+Another reason for success is the emphasis on a physical wellness approach to addiction treatment.
+Cases in point are the availability of, healthy eating options, exercise, and socialization.
+Self-care is one of the first qualities to suffer when caught in the cycle of substance abuse.
+Therefore, reintroducing it at a residential treatment facility is vital.

 A typical long-term residential stay can last 90 days or longer, depending on your needs.
 It allows you to focus on overcoming a substance abuse disorder at a pace that is right for you.
 Therapists help you discover the length of the stay that ideally suits your diagnosis and progress.

-However, what happens when your addiction doesn’t call for a 60-day or 90-day protocol?
-In this alternative, you may respond to our treatment model exceptionally well.
+However, what happens when your addiction doesn't call for a 60-day or 90-day protocol?
+In this alternative, you may respond to our “Integrated Addiction Model” exceptionally well.
 If this describes your progress, you may be an ideal candidate for a short-term residential treatment stay.
 Note that the intensity of the treatment and availability of support is equal to what you would receive during a long-term stay.